-At the most fundamental level, radio protocols like LoRaWAN are fairly simple.
-The way star networks converse is similar to a professor and students in a lecture.
-The gateway (the professor) speaks to end nodes (everyone in the class), and vice versa.
-This is an asymmetric relationship in terms of communication.
-Everyone in the class could be trying to communicate with the professor at the same time, but the professor would not be able to hear or understand them all at once.
+At the most fundamental level, radio protocols like LoRaWAN are simple.
+The way star networks converse is like a professor and students in a lecture.
+The gateway (the professor) speaks to end nodes (the class) and vice versa.
+This communication is an asymmetric relationship in terms of communication.
+Everyone (in the class) could be trying to communicate with the professor simultaneously, but the professor would not be able to hear or understand them all at once.
 Albeit extremely oversimplified, many elements of star topologies go back to this analogy.

 The above diagram shows how LoRaWAN operates.
 The top bar indicates if the gateway is transmitting or not.
-(If it’s orange, it’s transmitting; if it’s blue, it’s not.)
+(If it is orange, that means it is transmitting.
+If it is blue, that means it is not transmitting.)
 The bar at the bottom demonstrates the receiver channels.
-Nearly all LPWAN systems, including LoRaWAN, have multiple receive channels, and most LoRaWAN systems can receive eight messages simultaneously, across any number of frequency channels.
+Nearly all LPWAN systems, including LoRaWAN, have multiple receive channels, and most LoRaWAN systems can receive eight messages simultaneously.
+They can receive across any number of frequency channels.

 LoRaWAN Classes A, B, & C

 LoRaWAN has three classes that operate simultaneously.
-Class A is purely asynchronous, which is what we call a pure aloha system.
+Class A is purely asynchronous, which we call a pure ALOHA system.
 This means the end nodes don’t wait for a particular time to speak to the gateway—they simply transmit whenever they need to and lie dormant until then.
 If you have a perfectly coordinated system over eight channels, you could fill every time slot with a message.
 As soon as one node completes its transmission, another starts immediately.
-Without any gaps in communication, the theoretical maximum capacity of a pure aloha network is about 18.4% of this maximum.
-This is due largely to collisions, because if one node is transmitting and another wakes up and decides to transmit in the same frequency channel with the same radio settings, they’re going to collide.
+Without any communication gaps, the theoretical maximum capacity of a pure aloha network is about 18.4% of this maximum.
+This capacity is due to collisions.
+If two nodes transmit at the same frequency channel with the same radio settings, they will collide.

-Class B allow for messages to be sent down to battery-powered nodes.
+Class B systems work with battery-powered nodes.
 Every 128 seconds, the gateway transmits a beacon.
 (See the time slots across the top of the diagram.)
-All LoRaWAN base stations transmit beacon messages at the exact same time, as they are slave to one pulse-per-second (1PPS).
+All LoRaWAN base stations simultaneously transmit beacon messages at one pulse-per-second (1PPS).
 This means that every GPS satellite in orbit transmits a message at the beginning of every second, allowing time to be synchronized around the world.
-All Class B nodes are assigned a time slot within the 128 second cycle and are told when to listen.
-You can, for instance, tell a node to listen every tenth time slot, and when this comes up, it allows for a downlink message to be transmitted (see above diagram).
+All Class B nodes are assigned a time slot within the 128-second cycle and are told when to listen.
+You can, for instance, tell a node to listen to every tenth-time slot, and when this comes up, it allows for a downlink message to be transmitted (see above diagram).

-Class C allows nodes to listen constantly and a downlink message can be sent any time.
-This is used primarily for AC-powered applications, because it takes a lot of energy to keep a node actively awake running the receiver at all times.
+Class C allows nodes to listen constantly and send downlink messages at any time.
+This system is used primarily for AC-powered applications because it takes a lot of energy to keep a node actively running.

 Chirp Rate, Processing Gain, & Orthogonality